Appeals

 The type of appeal available depends on which court made the original decision, and the legislation under which the order was made.

-The Family Court Act 1997 (WA) generally deals with cases where parties have never been married to each other.
-Appeals under this Act are made either to the Family Court of Western Australia or the Supreme Court of Western Australia (Court of Appeal), depending on the decision maker.
+If the orders you seek to appeal were made under the Family Court Act 1997 (WA), your appeal will be made either to the Family Court of Western Australia or the Court of Appeal of the Supreme Court of Western Australia (Court of Appeal), depending on the decision maker.

 Appealing a decision of a judge

-Orders made by a judge under the Family Court Act 1997 are appealed to the Supreme Court of Western Australia (Court of Appeal).
+Orders made by a judge under the Family Court Act 1997 are appealed to the Court of Appeal.
 The forms, time limits and other information can be found on the Supreme Court website.

 Appealing a decision of a Family Law Magistrate